joannakl/cs102/projects/project2.markdown

 - parsing data
 - working with exception handling

-Most, if not all, of the skills that you need to complete this project are based on the material covered in cs101.
+Many of the skills that you need to complete this project are based on the material covered in cs101.
 But there might be certain topics for which you did not have to write a program or that you forgot.
-Make sure to ask questions during recitations, in class and on Piazza.
+Make sure to ask questions during recitations, in class and on Ed.

 **Start early!** This project requires you to write several classes and debugging always takes time.